aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 Badly formed bookmarks or bookmarks with duplicate names will be ignored when the document is saved.

-The following code example demonstrates how to insert a bookmark into a document using a document builder.
+The following code example shows how to insert a bookmark into a document using a document builder.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertBookmark-1.java" >}}